apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/document/node-bundling.md

 Document NodeStore stores the JCR nodes as Document in underlying `DocumentStore`.
 So depending on backend that Document is stored in following way

-* Mongo - 1 JCR node is mapped to 1 Mongo Document in `nodes` collection
+* MongoDB - 1 JCR node is mapped to 1 MongoDB Document in `nodes` collection
 * RDB - 1 JCR node is mapped to 1 row in `nodes` table

 The remaining part of the document will focus on the `MongoDocumentStore` to explain and illustrate bundling concepts.

-For very fine grained content with many nodes and only few properties per node it would be more efficient to bundle multiple nodes into a single Mongo document.
+For very fine grained content with many nodes and only few properties per node it is more efficient to bundle multiple nodes into a single MongoDB document.
-Such bundling would mostly benefit reading because there are less roundtrips to the backend.
+Such bundling mostly benefits reading because there are less round-trips to the backend.
-At the same time storage footprint would be lower because metadata overhead is per document.
+At the same time storage footprint is lower because metadata overhead is per document.
-This is specially important for the various indexes like `_id` and `_modified_1__id_1` as they would have lesser entries indexed.
+This is specially important for the various indexes like `_id` and `_modified_1__id_1` as they have less entries indexed.

 ## <a name="bundling-usage"></a> Usage

 Bundling is enabled on per nodetype basis.
-Bundling definitions are defined as content in repository under `/jcr:system/rep:documentStore/bundlor`.
+Bundling definitions are defined as content in the repository under `/jcr:system/rep:documentStore/bundlor`.

     + <node type name>
       - pattern - multi

-For example below content structure would enable bundling for nodes of type `nt:file` and `app:Asset`
+For example below content structure enables bundling for nodes of type `nt:file` and `app:Asset`

     + jcr:system
       + documentstore